 The Importance of Asking Open-Ended Questions

 Open-ended questions for kids are great for developing executive functioning skills.
 Above all else, keep in mind that children are natural problem solvers.
-However, there is a short window to nurture and encourage that innate curiosity.
+However, a short window exists to nurture and encourage that innate curiosity.

-There are also benefits to communication, as children can extensively explain their perspectives and detail their thinking.
+There are also communication benefits, as children can extensively explain their perspectives and detail their thinking.
 Encouraging questions where there is no right or wrong answer helps a child learn to think and not mention to develop confidence and conviction in their options.

-- A child is able to go deep on a specific topic
+- A child can go deep on a specific topic

 - More meaningful answers manifest